geological-survey-of-queensland/geological-properties-database/README.md

 * The observable or measureable properties of a geological or administrative feature.
 * Examples: mineralogy, hydrocarbon properties, water properties, stratigraphy, engineering data.

-#### Geological or administrative feature
+#### Ultimate Feature of Interest - Geological or administrative features
 * Geological features have properties that are of interest for commercial, environmental and societal reasons.
 * Administrative features are spatial features that are defined and managed by regulatory agencies.
+* Ultimate features of interest are entities that are discrete, complete, and internally coherent.
+* Ultimate features may be components of larger features of interest as part of a set where they each is still a discrete entity e.g. formations within a basin.
+* ultFeature componentOf ultfeature
-* Examples: basin, province, trough, craton, orogen, permit, sub-block, resource accumulation.
+* Examples: basin, province, trough, craton, orogen, formation, permit, sub-block, resource accumulation.
 * See [GSQ Geological and Administrative Features vocabulary](https://vocabs.gsq.digital/vocabulary/gsq-features) and [GSQ Geo Admin Features Ontology](https://github.com/geological-survey-of-queensland/gsq-geoadminfeatures-ont)
 * See [sosa:FeatureOfInterest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest)

-#### Site
+#### Proximate Feature of Interest - Sites
-* A location within, or wholly encompassing, a geological or administrative feature.
+* An entity or location within, or wholly encompassing, a geological or administrative feature that acts as a proxy to represent a complete (ultimate) feature.
+* A Feature of Interest is proximate when it represents a larger feature, as opposed to being a discrete component of a larger feature. e.g. an outcrop can be examined as a representitive of a formation, whereas a formation does not represent a whole basin but is a component of it.
 * Where a survey is undertaken.
 * A site may be a component of a larger site.
+* proxFeature representativeOf ultFeature
 * Examples: outcrop, borehole, stream, seismic line, seismic shot-point.
 * See the [GSQ Site Profile](https://github.com/geological-survey-of-queensland/gsq-site-profile)

-#### Survey
+#### Sampling - Survey, Activity, Process
-* The one-off event examining a geological or administrative feature.
+* The one-off event that produces a Sample.
+* An act of Sampling carries out a procedure to create or transform one or more Samples.
+* In many cases there is a chain of samples, each sub-sampling another sample.
+Therefore sampling may be performed iteratively on samples to produce a chain of sub-samples.
+The sampling of a feature or site typically being the original survey, and the sampling of samples being derivative sampling or processing.
+Any sub-sample may be a _sample of interest_ for a collection of results e.g. The original sampling may be coring, a sub-sampling to collect a coal sample from that core may be the relevant sample of interest, and several steps of sample processing may result in samples for analysis whose results relate back to the original coal from core.
 * The type of exploration work.
 * ```Survey``` is synonymous with the term ```Project``` in the geochemistry dataset.
-* Examples: seismic survey, geochemical survey, gravity survey, magnetotelluric survey.
+* Examples: seismic survey, seismic reprocessing, geochemical survey, gravity survey, magnetotelluric survey, coal quality sample processing.
 * See [Exploration Work Types](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/Exploration%20work%20type.md)
 * See [GSQ Survey Profile](https://github.com/geological-survey-of-queensland/gsq-survey-profile)
 * See [sosa:Sampling](https://www.w3.org/TR/vocab-ssn/#SOSASampling)